 - Development of access protocols that allow the organization to authenticate authorized users

-- Application of additional security measures to all portable assets that contains CHD
+- Application of additional security measures to all portable assets that contain CHD

-Requirement 10: Track and Monitor All Access to Network Resources and CHD
+Requirement 10: Log and monitor all access to system components and CHD

-One of the most common examples of non-compliance of PCI DSS relates to failure to keep proper records and supporting documentation for when sensitive data is accessed and who did so.
+One of the most common examples of noncompliance with PCI DSS relates to failing to keep proper records and supporting documentation of when sensitive data was accessed and who did so.

 According to this requirement, any action pertaining to CHD or PANs should be logged using a time-stamped tracking tool from a reputable software provider.
 These logs should then be sent to a centralized server where they are reviewed daily for anomalous behavior or suspicious activity.

-Implementation of a security information and event management (SIEM) — a set of tools and services that help organizations manage data logs and analyze such data to recognize potential security threats and vulnerabilities before a breach occurs — can help organizations manage this particular PCI DSS requirement.
+Implementation of security information and event management (SIEM) — a set of tools and services that help organizations manage data logs and analyze this data to recognize potential security threats and vulnerabilities before a breach occurs — can help organizations manage this particular PCI DSS requirement.

-Requirement 11: Regularly Test Security Systems and Processes
+Requirement 11: Test security systems and networks regularly

-This requirement focuses on testing the software applications, security measures, or other tools outlined in the previous ten standards to ensure overall compliance.
+This requirement focuses on testing the software applications, security measures, or other tools outlined in the previous 10 requirements to ensure overall compliance.